 email them to the Graduate Admission Office at firstname.lastname@example.org.
 You may also cut and paste the text into the application form if necessary.

 The MFA application consists of:1) Questionnaire, 2) Critical essay, 3) Creative writing sample, and 4) Supplemental material.
 The questionnaire, essay, and writing sample may be submitted online; supplemental materials are submitted separately.
 NOTE: Hamline MFA alumni are exempt from the questionnaire and the letters of recommendation.1) Questionnaire: We have replaced our personal statement/essay with this questionnaire in order to find out more about you as a prospective student in our MFA program.
 Our faculty reviewers will be looking for well-written, thoughtful responses that let us know more about the kind of writer and student you are/will be.
 2) Critical essay: MFA - Please write a 3 to 4 page, double-spaced, critical essay, focusing on an element of craft or a particular subject in a book you admire as a writer.
 For example, if you were struck by the effective way in which a particular author moved around in time, focus on how the author did this.
 If you were struck by the strong voice on the page, focus on how this was done.
 If you think a particular book is a great example of a sports novel for teenage girls, explain why.
 MFAC - Please write a 3 to 4 page, double-spaced, critical essay, focusing on an element of craft or a particular subject in a children's or young adult book that has impressed you.
 For example, focus on the ways in which the writer created tension on the page to move the reader forward through the book.
 Or, focus on the ways in which the author developed the characters in the picture book you read.
 Or, based on a particular book, discuss what elements make a successful sports novel for girls.
 Please use specific examples from the text as evidence to support your opinion(s).
 3) Creative writing sample: Please submit a sample of your best creative writing.
-This includes up to 20 pages of prose (double spaced) or poetry (for MFA and MFAC), or text for one picture book (MFAC).
+This includes 20 pages of prose (double spaced) or poetry (for MFA and MFAC), or text for one picture book (MFAC).
 You may submit a critical essay as your sample, as long as it has a distinctive voice and form.
 We are not looking for samples of professional or technical writing, research papers, or articles.
 While you may submit more than one piece of writing, we encourage you to submit a fully realized piece—either a full story or chapter, a complete poem or sequence of poems, a complete essay or creative nonfiction narrative.
 4) Supplemental material:

 All supplemental materials must be submitted separately from the online materials, and should be sent directly to the Office of Graduate Admission, Hamline University, MS-A170, 1536 Hewitt Avenue, Saint Paul, MN 55104-4284.You may also choose to send your essays and writing sample directly to this address.
 If you do so, please note that in the appropriate section of the online application.